rodfer0x80/squidwork/README.md

 # squidwork
-browser automation framework designed to be programme by LLMs
+> Browser automation is the way to build cool AI products